katcipis/sophia/notes/books/philosophy-software-design.md

 reminds me a lot of single responsibility principle or Parnas advice of isolating the system from tough design choices.

+## General Purpose Interfaces

+It is very interesting how he talks about how he found out, during his classes, that usually when you go for good general purpose interfaces you end up with simpler design.
+The idea is not to have one general interface to solve everyone's specific problem, but to provide a common building block that is very simple and agnostic of specific application details.

+Good general purpose interfaces are going to be small, and when applications requirements change they don't need changes.
+One example that he gives from his text editor problem used on his class is when people go for general purpose text manipulation interfaces VS specific interfaces that have methods like "backspace".
+The specific interfaces ends up being more complex and also become a magnet for changes, and the changes can always break the entire text editing facilities since they are all together.

+Another example, would be the UNIX file system interface, it is pretty simple and general purpose, and it is usually took for granted, but at the time most of the file system interfaces were pretty complex (at least according to him, I'm not aware of pre-UNIX file system interfaces).

+This felt counter intuitive to me at first because when I think "general purpose" I also remember frameworks that try to solve everyone problems, usually with a lot of different complex interfaces and clumsy extensions mechanisms.
+The line between good and bad general purpose seems to be in finding a very small set of interfaces that are expressive and composes well.

+Another example, but added by me, would be [Go's stdlib I/O package](https://golang.org/pkg/io/).
+I always felt it to be much simpler and easier to built things on top than Python file/IO handling for example.

 ## Design errors out of existence